-'''

-ns.apply(f, args, kwargs)
+ns.apply(f, \args, \\kwargs)

-'''

 which takes f, a function in the user's namespace, and executes f (\args, \\kwargs) on a remote engine, returning the result (or, for non-blocking, information facilitating later retrieval of the result).
-This model, unlike the execute message which just uses a code string, must be able to send arbitrary (pickleable) Python objects.
+This model, unlike the execute message which uses code as a string, must be able to send arbitrary (pickleable) Python objects.
 And ideally, copy as little data as we can.
 The buffers property of a Message was introduced for this purpose.